CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

    ![](../Media/ch-4.8.png)

-   >**Note:** Your Log Analytics workspace should show **2 0r 3 Windows computers connected**.
+   >**Note:** Your Log Analytics workspace should show **2 or 3 Windows computers connected**.
 This corresponds to WIN2 and AZWIN01 virtual machines connected earlier.

 1. Select the tab for **Linux servers (1)**.